 If you see/hear bats, report them!

 Researchers in Nova Scotia need our help to track bat populations!
-Join our Nova Scotia Family Bat Stewards Facebook Group and tell us if you’re seeing/hearing bats near you.
+Join our Nova Scotia Family Bat Box Network Facebook Group and tell us if you’re seeing/hearing bats near you.
 You can also submit your sightings directly to researchers at Mersey Tobeatic Research Institute and the province by filling out their online form.
 Looking for a fun bat guide and activity booklet to help?
 Check out our Guide to Monitoring!

 Fun Bat Facts!